HTML-GUY0/Flappy-Bird/README.md

 1. Click the Start button to begin.

-2. Tap (or click) to make the bird jump.
+2. Tap (or left click) to make the bird jump.

 3. Avoid hitting the pipes.